 In one year, one female mouse can breed up to eight litters of five to six babies, and these offspring can begin to reproduce in as little as six weeks.
 Mice usually live for about 12-18 months.

 Mice can stand up on their hind legs when supported by their tails.
 They do this to eat, fight, or figure out where they are.
 Mice are excellent jumpers, swimmers, and climbers.
 They can even climb up rough, vertical surfaces.
 They can jump 13 inches high and run along wires, cables, and ropes.
 Mice are fast runners.
 Moving on all four legs, they hold their tail up straight for balance.
 But if they are frightened, they will just run straight out.

 - Mice are afraid of rats, because rats will kill and eat mice.
 Rat odor can be a strong deterrent to mice and affect their behavior.

 - Mice have a musky odor.

-- Mice can be found indoors and outdoors, in cities and rural areas.
+- Mice can be found indoors and outdoors including cities and rural areas.

 - Signs of mice presence include droppings, gnawing marks, and tracks.

 Rat Habitats and Breeding

 Rats will eat nearly anything, but they prefer fresh grain and meat.
 Rats need 1/2 to one ounce of fluid each day.
-If they don't get this in the food they eat, they have to find water.
+If rats do not get this in the food they eat, they have to find water.
 Unlike mice, which rarely burrow, rats will dig under buildings, along fences, and under plants and debris.
 The Norway rat lives mostly in burrows while the roof rat nests in walls, attics, and trees.

-A female Norway rat can have six litters of up to 12 young per year.
-These 70+ rats can start to breed when by the time they are three months old.
+Per year, a female Norway rat can have six litters of up to 12 young.
+These 70 rats can start to breed by the time they are 3 months old.
 Rats breed primarily in the spring.
 Rats live for about two years in the wild.
 The roof rat has smaller litters of up to eight young and can have six litters per year.